vippsas/vipps-ecom-api/vipps-ecom-api.md

 [FAQ](https://github.com/vippsas/vipps-psp-api/blob/master/vipps-psp-api-faq.md#is-it-possible-to-skip-the-landing-page).

-**Please note:** When using `skipLandingPage`, the user is not sent to a URL after complation of the payment.
+**Please note:** When using `skipLandingPage`, the user is not sent to a URL after completion of the payment.
 The "result page" is just the confirmation in Vipps.
 The `fallback` URL send in the API request can therefore be the merchant's main URL, like `https://example.com`, etc.